This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Post-secondary education is funded through a combination of public sources including funds allocated by the provincial governments, educational institutions, and other sources like corporate donations, increased tuition, or specialized fee programs.
 A large portion of university funding also derives from the enrollment of international students in Canada.

-Higher education remains a competitive service export sector in the bilateral trade relationship with 26,122 Canadian students having attended U.S. schools in the 2018-19 academic year according to IIE’s Open Doors report.
+Higher education remains a competitive service export sector in the bilateral trade relationship with 25,992 Canadian students having attended U.S. schools in the 2019-20 academic year according to IIE’s Open Doors report.
 Cost remains one of the main barriers for student mobility for Canadians and the great majority will opt to stay in their family home while attending university.

-Approximately 2.3 percent of Canadian students in the U.S. attended non-degree programs (also known as “short term programs” or “non-credit programs”) during 2018/2019, representing a 0.3 percent decrease compared to the previous year.
+Nearly 2.1% of Canadian students in the U.S. attend non-degree programs (also known as “short term programs” or “non-credit programs”) during 2019/20, representing a 7.3% decrease from the previous year.

 Optional Practical Training (OPT)

 The number of Canadian students pursuing OPT options in the United States decreased by 1.2% in 2019/20, as despite OPT’s popularity, border closures and uncertainty with regards to COVID-19 pushed down an otherwise increasingly popular option.